 There’s Plenty of time to enjoy the festivities, without the insane price tag (not to mention crowds.
 Disney regularly maxes out the parks on Christmas Day!) and still get your holiday magic at the Happiest place on earth!

-Obviously, you can bring in gifts that you’ve collected throughout the year (this is a crazy good way to do it too)
+Or, you can bring in gifts that you’ve collected throughout the year to give while at Disney World.

 Lastly, you can get use some crazy good hacks to get some item at a steep discount.
 Because let’s be honest.
 You will WANT to buy things at Disney.